terry-citrix/android-simple-app/README.md

 # android-simple-app

-A very simple app that launches a web view to a URL.
-This is designed to be a "starter" app.
+A simple app that launches a web view to a URL.

+It was presented at the **How to implement the MAM SDK for Android** webinar on July 15th 2021.
+It is not officially supported by Citrix, and is presented as-is.
+The officially supported sample app provided by Citrix is available on GitHub at https://github.com/citrix/citrix-mam-sdk-sample-browser-app-android-java

 # Citrix MAM SDK